An explosion destroyed this Soviet Moon mission shortly after launch.

-This was the last of the “first-generation” Soviet probes to the Moon.
+This was the last of the “first generation” Soviet probes to the Moon.
 Like its immediate predecessor, it was designed to photograph the far side of the Moon.

-As each strap-on fell away, parts of the booster landed separately over a large area near the launch site.
+As each strap-on fell away, parts of the booster landed separately over a large area near the launch site, breaking up between 21.15 and 40.3 seconds of launch.
 Thundering explosions broke windows in many nearby buildings.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.